pbaylis/pbaylis.github.io/_posts/2018-04-19-points-in-polys-sf.md

 points.shp <- points.shp[apply(st_intersects(points.shp, polys), 1, any),]
 ```

 This isn't an MWE but you get the idea.
-Also they will of course need to be
+Of course, make sure they are using the same projection.